Diminished 7th Chords.

 - 1) ||: Cmaj7 | Am7 | Fmaj7 | G7b9 (=Abdim7) :||

 2) The Fdim7 chords at the end of the song “Tears In The Rain” (Are all substitutions for E7 chords, which is the V chord in the song’s key of Am)

-The chromatic bass motion connecting 3 consecutive chords, creates a feel of forward motion and direction in the chord progression.
+The chromatic bass motion connecting 3 consecutive chords, creates a feeling of forward motion and direction in the chord progression.

-All this probably might make more sense if you can also hear it in following video:
+All this probably might make more sense if you can also hear it in the following video:

-If you haven’t used dim7 chord yet, have fun adding them to your songs.
+If you haven’t used the dim7 chord yet, have fun adding them to your songs.

-Knowing about these chords, gives you yet another tool to create different textures and colors to your songs.
+Knowing about these chords gives you yet another tool to create different textures and colors for your songs.